saraparveen26/Sales-Volume-Forecasting/README.md

 __Data Model Results__

    * Overall model performance is printed or displayed at the end of the script
    * The model demonstrates meaningful predictive power at least 75% classification accuracy or 0.80 R-squared.
-(5 points)

 __Visulizations and Dashboard Views__